 Occasional and moderate use of stimulants can provide a needed boost without causing problems unless your adrenals are already weak.

 If after honestly appraising your lifestyle and health habits, you still have unexplained mental or physical exhaustion lasting a week or more, please see your medical provider.
+You may have an undiagnosed health condition that is behind your fatigue.

 Discovering why you are always tired is the first step to remedying the problem.
 Within the reason may even be the easy fix.
+The following tips for how to have more energy and natural energy boosters that don't deplete you can help.